ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ## Python runtime environments
 {: #openwhisk_ref_python_environments}

-OpenWhisk supports running Python actions by using two different runtime versions.
+OpenWhisk supports running Python Actions by using two different runtime versions.

-### Python 3 actions
+### Python 3 Actions

-Python 3 actions are executed with Python 3.6.1.
-To use this runtime, specify the `wsk` CLI parameter `--kind python:3` when you create or update an action.
+Python 3 Actions are executed with Python 3.6.1.
+To use this runtime, specify the `wsk` CLI parameter `--kind python:3` when you create or update an Action.
-The following packages are available for use by Python actions, in addition to the Python 3.6 standard libraries.
+The following packages are available for use by Python Actions, in addition to the Python 3.6 standard libraries.

 - aiohttp v1.3.3
 - appdirs v1.4.3